go-task/task/docs/docs/usage.md

 ### Dynamic variables

 The below syntax (`sh:` prop in a variable) is considered a dynamic variable.
 The value will be treated as a command and the output assigned.
-If there is one or more trailing newlines, the last newline will be trimmed.
+If there are one or more trailing newlines, the last newline will be trimmed.

 ```yaml